 The price of your kitten and cat’s vaccines will vary depending on several factors.

 First, your location in Canada can significantly impact the price of your veterinary care.
-This is because each clinic sets its own prices, and it may do so to stay competitive with other vets in your city.
+Each clinic sets its own prices, and it may do so to stay competitive with other vets in your city.

 The number of vaccines you get for your cat will also affect the cost.
-Most vets recommend three primary vaccines: FVRCP, feline leukemia, and rabies, but yours will take your cat’s lifestyle into account when creating a vaccine schedule for it.
+Most vets recommend three primary vaccines—FVRCP, feline leukemia (FeLV), and rabies—but yours will take your cat’s lifestyle into account when creating a vaccine schedule for them.

 The average cost to vaccinate your kitten can be between $25 and $65 per shot, depending on where you live and what type of clinic you visit.
 Booster shots are much cheaper, typically in the $20 range per shot, so vaccinating your adult cat will be much more affordable.